 Step 1.
 The process couldn’t be easier and it doesn’t even matter how well you draw.
 Stick figures and geometric shapes are all you need.
 I like to start with rectangles that represent the orientation of the screen for which you are designing.
 If it’s a responsive design, you’ll need to use both horizontal and vertical orientations.
 The rectangles are not a requirement, but allow you to work within the constraints of your medium.
 Simply fill the page with small rectangles to represent slides or moments in time, as shown below.

 Step 2.
 Then fill each rectangle with a quick sketch of the idea you want to explore.
+Think in terms of shapes and lines and avoid the details.
 Thumbnails can be quick and messy, though I know that professional artists may put more effort and detail into their sketches.
 I imagine everyone has their own way of creating thumbnails.
 To think through a learning strategy or creative treatment, I like to fill in the boxes with a quick visual and use words to write the general idea, story line or strategy below the image.
 See below.

-Thumbnail sketches save time and frustration.
+- Thumbnail sketches save time and frustration.
 It’s much easier to turn the page of a sketchbook and start again than to reprogram and redesign in an authoring tool.
 Thumbnails allow you to test ideas and to plan ahead.
-Kevin Thorn has some great insights about the value of planning your design in this podcast episode: There’s More Than One Way to Storyboard (you can download the transcript too).
+Kevin Thorn has some great insights about the value of planning your design in this podcast episode: There’s More Than One Way to Storyboard.

-I hope you will incorporate thumbnail sketches into your design process.
-Please share your experience in the Comments section below.
-And if you already use thumbnails, please share some of your best tips with us.
-Thanks!
+Do you incorporate thumbnail sketches into your design process?
+Please share your experience with thumbnail sketches in the Comments section below.